quibble-dbal/query/README.md

 Note that modifying the Query object after calling `getStatement` obviously won't modify its previous return value.

-Additionally, the Query classes also provide a `getExecutedStatement` which returns the current statement after being executed with the current bindings.
+Additionally, the Query classes also provide `getExecutedStatement` which returns the current statement after being executed with the current bindings.
 This would allow you to call more low-level methods on an already executed statement (e.g. `getColumnMeta`).